marlow75/retrovid/README.md

 ![Super CPU Charset](retrovid.png)

 New method with neural net learns new charset definition.
 Movie key frames are divided into 8x8 blocks which feads net.
-Smmoother pictures but takes some time.
+Smoother pictures but takes some time.
 You can try to run cartridges on C64, some movies, with slow action will work nicely.

 Medium